 When using a reference manager, you have to make sure that all your references are accurate and properly formatted in the application, and that you have the right referencing style set up for citing.
 If your cited references look wrong, it may be that the information is incorrect, or you're using the wrong style.

-On this page in the box for each reference manager you'll find guidance for how to set up the UoY styles and select the right style.
+On this page in the box for each reference management application you'll find guidance for how to set up the UoY styles and select the right style.
 Below are links to the styles you'll need, though in many reference managers you can access these without downloading these files by searching for University of York or UoY when accessing more styles (but you will need to download the .zip file for EndNote Desktop).

 If you are using a footnoted referencing style like Chicago, you will have to manually insert the footnotes if you're using EndNote to insert citations, meaning it is difficult to swap to a non-footnoted referencing style.
 However, Zotero automatically inserts the footnotes, meaning you can move between a footnoted and a non-footnoted style automatically.